 - Johnny Come Lately — Screen Guild Theater, 1948, James Cagney in film role he originated; with Agnes Moorehead in Grace George’s original role; in 1906 a publisher’s widow has financial troubles.
 Itinerant reporter comes to her rescue.

 - June Bride — Lux Radio Theatre adapted this romantic comedy about a magazine editor and her star reporter twice.
-He’s been fired from his foreign correspondent job and reassigned to the “Homelife in America” features for his former girlfriend.
+(See this JHeroes blog post for more details.)
+The former foreign correspondent has been reassigned to “Homelife in America” features, working for his former sweetheart.
 Can he be happy writing family-wedding features from Indiana instead of uncovering big news in Berlin?
-Can she forgive him for panicking at the prospect of marrying an ambitious female editor and walking out on her a few years earlier?
+Can she forgive him for panicking and walking out a few years earlier?
 In some ways it’s a flipside of “His Girl Friday,” with the woman on top.
-But she’s not interested in marriage, at least at first.
+But she’s not interested in marriage, at least not at first.
 “I’d wake up some morning and find you were in Afghanistan,” she tells him.

 - Knickerbocker Holiday (Theater Guild on the Air, Dec.
 1945).
 This radio adaptation is actually closer to the original 1938 play by Maxwell Anderson, with no newspapers in the plot.
 Both are true to the story’s setting in 1647, when a town cryer’s “Oyez, oyez…” and the narration by Washington Irving is as close as things got to “Extra!
 Extra!”
-(Irving himself mentioned the lack of newspapers in the 1809 book, Knickerbocker’s History of New York, the inspiration for the play.)
-However, a 1944 film adaptation made the romantic young troublemaker in the plot, Brom Broeck, into a journalist.
+However, a 1944 film adaptation made the romantic young troublemaker in the plot a journalist.
 Played on screen by Nelson Eddy, he was a “crusading newspaper publisher,” according to Turner Classic Movies.
-In this radio version, David Brooks plays Broeck as simply a man willing to speak truth about the powerful and go to jail for it, and entirely unable to take orders from anyone.
+In this radio version, David Brooks plays Brom Broeck as simply a man willing to speak truth about the powerful and go to jail for it, and entirely unable to take orders from anyone.
 That sounds enough like a journalist to suggest where the screenplay authors got the idea — and to include the broadcast here.
 However, Walter Huston steals the show as Governor Peter Stuyvesant, presenting the musical’s biggest hit — “September Song.”
-(The mature old governor sings the song while trying to persuade the much younger girlfriend of Brom Broeck to marry him.)
+The mature old governor sings the song while trying to persuade the much younger girlfriend of Brom Broeck to marry him.
 Huston, incidentally, was married to a newspaperwoman, Rhea Gore Houston, mother of director and actor John Huston.
 Rhea was later a reporter for the 1920s New York Evening Graphic tabloid, as was her son, but only briefly.

 - Libel (Lux Radio Theater, 1941 and 1943, both with Ronald Colman; a 1935 play adapted for radio in ’41, for BBC TV in 1938, made into a feature film in 1959 — Dirk Bogarde and Olivia de Haviland starred)